This article may contain compensated links, please read our disclaimer for more information.

 For these reasons, we all must keep an RV vacuum cleaner on hand.

-While any vacuum cleaner will work in an RV, the combination of limited space, tiny nooks, and an occasional lack of power leads us RVers to look for certain things when searching for the best vacuums for motorhome or travel trailer life.
+While any vacuum cleaner will work in an RV, the combination of limited space, tiny nooks, and an occasional lack of power leads us RVers to look for certain things when searching for the best vacuums for motorhome or travel trailer life which will also work for your carpet cleaning.

 What to Look For in an RV Vacuum Cleaner